Releasing the pressure: High-order surface flow discretizations via discrete Helmholtz-Hodge decompositions: Introduction

 \paragraph{Related work} Finite element methods for incompressible surface flows have received increasing attention in recent years and have been developed along several lines.
 Constructing $\mathbf{H}^1$-conforming tangential vector fields on surfaces is not straightforward.
 Therefore, approaches based on $\mathbf{H}^1$-conforming elements are mostly based on $[H^1]^3$-conforming elements and enforce tangentiality weakly.
 We refer to \cite{Reuther2018,Fries2018,Hansbo2020} for surface finite element methods or \cite{Gross2018,brandner2022finite} for similar approaches for TraceFEM.

 In contrast, $\mathbf{H}(\div)$-conforming approaches on surfaces achieve exact tangentiality via the Piola transformation and were developed for example in \cite{bonito2020divergence,LedererLehrenfeldSchoeberl2020}.
-The recent works by Demlow and Neilan~\cite{demlowneilan2024,demlowneilan2025} also use Piola maps and result in $\mathbf{H}^1$-non-conforming but penalty-free methods with tangential velocities.
+The recent works by Demlow and Neilan~\cite{demlowneilan2024,demlowneilan2025} and Kone, Neilan, and Polling \cite{KNP26} also use Piola maps and result in $\mathbf{H}^1$-non-conforming but penalty-free methods with tangential velocities.
 In \cite{john2025divergencefreedecoupledfiniteelement}, John, Li and Merdon recently presented an approach decoupling velocity from pressure for a Raviart--Thomas-stabilized Scott--Vogelius formulation on flat domains, while Nochetto and Shakipov~\cite{nochetto2025surfacestokesinfsupcondition} reformulated the Surface Stokes problem into a saddle-point-free coupled problem.